OnePlus' 5G phone could cost $200 to $300 more than the OnePlus 6T

 OnePlus' initial 5G phone will tap into sub-6 Ghz spectrum, not the faster millimeter wave technology, Lau said.
 That's partly because of the complexity of the radios needed for millimeter wave.

-One the flipside, though, sub-6 Ghz also is slower than millimeter wave.
+On the flip side, though, sub-6 Ghz also is slower than millimeter wave.
 The potential peak download speed for sub-6 Ghz is 400 Mbps to 500 Mbps, Qualcomm has said.
 That's much faster than today's 4G, which is about 70 Mbps, but it's a fraction of the peak 5 Gbps speeds millimeter wave could reach.

 In the US, T-Mobile plans to launch 5G using sub-6 GHz airwaves, while Verizon and AT&T are introducing 5G with millimeter wave.